Remembering our teacher and dear friend, Juliana Centner. You are often in our minds and forever in our hearts.

 Yoga has been an integral part of Lisa’s life dating back to her earliest formative years.
 Eventually, a deeper quest for knowledge took over, and Lisa enrolled in a comprehensive Ashtanga training program under the tutelage of Ranjitha Sandeep (Yoga Sutra for Life) stemming from a Dharma Mittra lineage.
 Lisa went on to receive both her 200 and 500-hour Yoga Certifications.

-Being a life-long learner, Lisa is completing her second Advanced Training to continue to dwell deeper and expand her knowledge.
-Lisa feels truly blessed to study under the tutelage of Jo Kirsch, Bob Speck and Laurae Coburn in the HOTV Teacher Training Program.
+Being a life-long learner, Lisa recently completed her second Advanced Training under the tutelage of Jo Kirsch, Bob Speck and Laurae Coburn in the HOTV Teacher Training Program.

 Lisa has studied through the years with numerous Master Teachers such as Dharma Mittra, Rodney Yee & Colleen Saidman, Seane Corne, Shiva Rea, Aadil Palkhivala, Elena Brower, Sharon Gannon and David Life, Nikki Myers, Biff Mithoefer, Manoj Chalam and Tommy Rosen.